Alhadis/DOMTokenList/README.md

 that's common sense to most developers these days).

 ## Total size
-* 2.32 KBs minified
+* 2.46 KBs minified
-* 1.21 KB minified & gzipped
+* 1.31 KBs minified & gzipped

 ## Why should I use yours?
 Others work fine.
 They might, but so far, every one I've encountered has issues working with both the `classList` and `className` attributes simultaneously.